MeanEYE/Sunflower/README.md

 ### Staying in touch
 Preferred way of getting in touch with us is through [mailing list](https://groups.google.com/forum/#!forum/sunflower-fm).

 I like talking to people a lot so please feel free to contact me any time.
 You can always follow me on my [twitter account](http://twitter.com/MeanEYE_rcf) and [Reddit](https://www.reddit.com/user/MeanEYE).
 We also have IRC channel, `#sunflower` on `irc.freenode.org`.
-Central place for news is now on Google+ [page](https://plus.google.com/104972396836379309898).

 ### Screenshots
 Check out [screenshots](http://sunflower-fm.org/screenshots).